-- To enable students to achieve proficiency in academic writing - Effectively use the language to persuade others - Appreciate the nuances of the language and engage an audience - Use advanced tools of language to improve communicative competence - Prepare for professional demands at the workplace - Give concrete expression to the plans and goals
+- To enable students to achieve proficiency in academic writing - Effectively use and appreciate the nuances of the language and engage an audience - Use advanced tools of language to improve communicative competence and prepare for professional demands at the workplace

 PO9.
 Individual and Team Work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.